pauvictorio/learn-react/README.md

-# learn-react
+# React Apps

-A repo consisting of apps I made when learning React
+This repository contains a collection of apps that I built while learning React with HackerHero.